libktx/ktx/README.md

 Note that most guides and examples assume that the reader is at least a bit familiar with the LibGDX API.

 Afraid to use some third-party code?
 Browse through the sources, run the test suites.
-While certainly not perfect, we try to keep to keep the public API clean and *every* features fully unit tested. *Reported code coverage may not be so impressive though, as the coverage tools are currently unable to calculate coverage of inlined methods.
-And there are plenty of these in some modules.*
+While certainly not perfect, we try to keep to keep the public API clean and *every* feature fully unit tested. *Note: coverage tools still have problems with Kotlin inlined methods, so the reported code coverage might be much lower than the actual.*

 ### Dependencies

 **KTX** libraries are currently almost out of beta.
 While tested and stable enough, we want to give them a little bit more time and get some user feedback before a stable release.
 All versions are available through Maven Central and [here](https://github.com/libktx/ktx/releases).
 You can also use the preview snapshot releases from `https://oss.sonatype.org/content/repositories/snapshots/` repository.